viznuv/RL-based-threshold-pricing/README.md

-# Threshold Pricing Agent with Q-Learning
+# Dynamic Pricing Agent with REINFORCE

-This repository contains a simple implementation of a threshold pricing agent using the Q-learning algorithm.
-The agent learns to set optimal threshold prices in a simulated environment to maximize rewards.
+This repository contains an implementation of a dynamic pricing agent using the REINFORCE algorithm (a policy gradient method) in a simulated environment with seasonality and competitor pricing.
+The agent learns to set optimal prices to maximize revenue.

 ## Overview

-The core of this project is a custom OpenAI Gym environment (`ThresholdPricingEnv`) that simulates a single-product pricing scenario.
-A customer has a "willingness to pay" (WTP), drawn from a uniform distribution.
-The agent sets a threshold price.
-If the customer's WTP is greater than or equal to the threshold price, the agent receives the threshold price as a reward; otherwise, the reward is zero.
-The agent's goal is to learn the threshold prices that maximize its cumulative reward over time, given a fluctuating market demand (represented by the environment's state).

-The agent uses Q-learning to learn the optimal pricing strategy.
-The state represents market demand, and the actions are discrete threshold prices (1 to 10).

-## Environment (`ThresholdPricingEnv`)

-The `ThresholdPricingEnv` class defines the environment:

-*   **Action Space:**  Discrete(10).
-Actions 0 through 9 correspond to threshold prices 1 through 10.
-*   **Observation Space:** Box(low=0, high=100, shape=(1,), dtype=np.float32).
-Represents the market demand (a single integer value).
-In this implementation, the demand is randomly generated within the range [10, 50] at each step.
-*   **`reset()`:** Initializes the environment's state (market demand) to a random value between 10 and 50.
-Returns the initial state.
-*   **`step(action)`:**  Takes an action (threshold price index), simulates a customer's WTP, calculates the reward, updates the environment's state (new random demand), and returns the next state, reward, a `done` flag (always `False` in this continuous environment), and an empty info dictionary.
-*    **Reward:** If customer WTP >= threshold price then reward is threshold price else, no reward.

-## Q-Learning Implementation

-The script implements a basic Q-learning algorithm:

-1.  **Initialization:** A Q-table is initialized to zeros.
-The Q-table has dimensions (number of possible states) x (number of possible actions).
-The state is discretized for use as an index into the Q-table.
-2.  **Hyperparameters:**
-    *   `alpha`: Learning rate (0.1)
-    *   `gamma`: Discount factor (0.95)
-    *   `epsilon`: Exploration rate (0.1)
-    *   `episodes`: Number of training episodes (500)
-    *   `steps_per_episode`: Maximum steps per episode (100)
-3.  **Training Loop:**
-    *   The environment is reset at the beginning of each episode.
-    *   For each step in the episode:
-        *   An action is selected using an epsilon-greedy policy (explore with probability `epsilon`, otherwise choose the action with the highest Q-value).
-        *   The `step()` function of the environment is called with the chosen action.
-        *   The Q-value for the current state-action pair is updated using the Q-learning update rule:
-            ```
-            Q(s, a) = Q(s, a) + alpha * (reward + gamma * max(Q(s', a')) - Q(s, a))
-            ```
-            where `s` is the current state, `a` is the current action, `s'` is the next state, and `a'` is the action that maximizes the Q-value in the next state.
-        *   The current state is updated to the next state.
-        *   The total reward for the episode is accumulated.
-    *   The total reward per episode is stored for plotting.
-    *   Progress is printed every 50 episodes.
-4.  **Visualization:** After training, a plot of the total reward per episode is displayed, showing the learning progress.
+This project features a custom OpenAI Gym environment (`DynamicPricingEnv`) that simulates a more realistic dynamic pricing scenario than the previous example.
+The environment incorporates:

+*   **Seasonality:** Customer willingness-to-pay (WTP) fluctuates according to a sinusoidal pattern, simulating seasonal demand changes.
+*   **Competitor Pricing:** A competitor also sets a dynamic price, influencing the agent's probability of making a sale.
+The competitor's price also varies with seasonality and includes some random noise.
+*   **Continuous Action Space:** The agent chooses a price from a continuous range (0 to 20).
+*   **Continuous State Space:** The state includes the normalized time, a seasonality factor and the competitor's price.

+The agent uses a neural network (implemented with PyTorch) to represent its policy, which is a Gaussian distribution over prices.
+The REINFORCE algorithm is used to train the policy to maximize cumulative rewards.

+## Environment (`DynamicPricingEnv`)

+The `DynamicPricingEnv` class defines the environment:

+*   **Action Space:** `Box(low=0.0, high=20.0, shape=(1,), dtype=np.float32)`.
+The agent's action is a continuous price between 0 and 20.
+*   **Observation Space:** `Box(low=[0.0, -1.0, 0.0], high=[1.0, 1.0, 20.0], shape=(3,), dtype=np.float32)`.
+The state is a 3-dimensional vector:
+    *   `normalized_time`:  The current time step normalized to the range [0, 1].
+    *   `seasonal_factor`:  A value between -1 and 1 representing the seasonal influence on WTP.
+    *   `competitor_price`: The current price set by the competitor.
+*   **`reset()`:** Resets the environment to the initial state (time step 0).
+Calculates the initial seasonal factor and competitor price.
+*   **`step(action)`:**
+    *   Takes the agent's chosen price (a continuous value).
+    *   Calculates the customer's WTP, considering the seasonal factor.
+    *   Determines the probability of a sale based on the agent's price, the customer's WTP, and the competitor's price.
+A lower price relative to the competitor increases the sale probability.
+    *   Calculates the reward (the agent's price if a sale occurs, 0 otherwise).
+    *   Updates the environment's state (advances time, calculates the new seasonal factor and competitor price).
+    *   Returns the next state, reward, `done` flag (True when the episode reaches `max_steps`), and an empty info dictionary.
+*   **`_get_seasonality(step)`:** Calculates the seasonal factor using a sine function.
+*   **`_get_competitor_price(step)`:**  Calculates the competitor's price, which includes a base price, a seasonal component, and random noise.

+## Policy Network (`PolicyNetwork`)

+The `PolicyNetwork` class (a PyTorch `nn.Module`) defines the agent's policy:

+*   **Input:**  A state vector (3-dimensional).
+*   **Output:**  A `torch.distributions.Normal` object representing a Gaussian distribution over prices.
+The network outputs the mean and (log) standard deviation of this distribution.
+*   **Architecture:**  A simple feedforward network with two hidden layers (ReLU activations) and two output heads: one for the mean and one for the log standard deviation.
+The log standard deviation is a learnable parameter.
+*    **Forward Pass:** The `forward` method takes a state tensor as input and returns the normal distribution.

+## REINFORCE Algorithm

+The `train()` function implements the REINFORCE algorithm:

+1.  **Initialization:**  Creates the environment, policy network, and optimizer (Adam).
+2.  **Training Loop (Episodes):**
+    *   **Rollout:** For each episode:
+        *   Reset the environment.
+        *   Collect a trajectory (sequence of states, actions, log probabilities, and rewards) by interacting with the environment.
+The policy network is used to sample actions from the Gaussian distribution defined by its output.
+        *   Calculate the discounted cumulative rewards (returns) for each time step.
+    *   **Policy Update:**
+        *   Calculate the policy loss.
+The loss is the negative sum of the log probabilities of the taken actions, weighted by the corresponding discounted returns.
+        *   Perform backpropagation to compute the gradients of the loss with respect to the policy network's parameters.
+        *   Update the policy network's parameters using the optimizer.
+    *   **Logging:** Store and print the total reward for each episode.
+3.  **Visualization:** After training, plot the total reward per episode.

 ## Getting Started